Blakeview: Demographics

-The 2016 Census by the Australian Bureau of Statistics counted 7,229 persons in Blakeview on census night.
-Of these, 48.3% were male and 51.7% were female.
+The 2021 Census by the Australian Bureau of Statistics counted 8,979 persons in Blakeview on census night.
+Of these, 48.8% were male and 51.2% were female.

-The majority of residents (77.0%) of people were born in Australia.
-The most common other countries of birth were England 7.6%, Scotland 1.2%, India 1.1%, New Zealand 0.9% and Philippines 0.7%.
+The majority of residents (76.2%) of people were born in Australia.
+The most common other countries of birth were England 6.1%, India 1.6%, Philippines 1.4%, Scotland 0.8% and New Zealand 0.7%.

-The median age of people in Blakeview was 29 years.
-Children aged 0 - 14 years made up 24.9% of the population and people aged 65 years and over made up 6.8% of the population.
+The median age of people in Blakeview was 31 years.
+Children aged 0 - 14 years made up 25.1% of the population and people aged 65 years and over made up 9.2% of the population.

+Blakes Crossing

+In April 2009, Delfin (later Lendlease) began the development of 88 ha of land east of Main North Road and north of Craigmore Road, converting it into a masterplanned residential community.
+In a similar vein to past planned communities by Delfin, Blakes Crossing has a distinct visual identity and atmosphere compared to the previously developed Blakeview suburb — although the development area retains the existing suburb name.

+Houses built within the Blakes Crossing community are subject to land title encumbrances, with Delfin/Lendlease having guidelines in place to dictate acceptable architectural design and external finishes in accordance with their vision for the development.
+Encumbrances also placed restrictions on the positioning and appearance of external fixtures, such as clotheslines and TV aerials.
+Delfin/Lendlease also used encumbrances to control and influence the design and appearance of other South Australian urban developments they led, including West Lakes, Golden Grove and Mawson Lakes.

 Education

-The southern education precinct in Blakeview includes Blakeview Primary School on Omega Drive, Trinity College Blakeview adjacent to it on Park Lake Boulevard, with Craigmore High School next along, and a preschool centre across the road.
+The southern education precinct off Uley Road and Park Lake Boulevard was established in 1992 includes Blakeview Primary School, Trinity College Blakeview Campus and Blakeview preschool off Jamieson Road being built adjacent to Craigmore High School (formerly Smithfield High) which opened in 1970.

 Blakes Crossing Christian College operated by Christian Community Ministries opened for reception to year 5 in 2014 and intends to gradually extend to year 12 and a total of 700 students.
-At the beginning of 2014 it had only six students enrolled, using the Lend Lease land sales offices for classrooms until the school's own buildings could be constructed.
+At the beginning of 2014 it had only six students enrolled, using the Lendlease land sales offices for classrooms until the school's own buildings could be constructed.
 It is now sited in its own buildings, not far from the Blakes Crossing shopping precinct and parks.